 Budapest Great Market Hall Food Tour

-Discover and sample the most symbolic products of Hungarian cuisine with our Budapest Great Market Hall Food Tour, combining culture, architecture, and gastronomy.
+Discover and sample the most symbolic products of Hungarian cuisine with our Budapest Great Market Hall Food Tour.
+We'll combine culture, architecture and gastronomy in one experience!.
 Budapest Great Market Hall Food Tour.
-At noon, we'll meet at Vámház krt.

 • 2 hours